 Even if you know the sex of baby number 1, buy unisex clothing for them.
 That way you can use the same clothes for their sibling/s.
-This should work for the first six or so months, after which time it is near impossible to buy baby clothes that are not obviously for girls or boys.
+This should work for the first six or so months, after which time it is near impossible to buy baby clothes that are not pink with butterflies or blue with dinosaurs.
 And remember that babies grow very quickly – buy a heap of clothing for them in the one size and they may only wear those items once or not at all.

 Fellas, buy gifts like breast pumps for your lady at your own peril.
 Some women may appreciate the thought, others will not, especially if that’s the only thing you give them for your anniversary.
 Breast pumps – practical gifts, but not very romantic.